Chemical formula: C₁₂H₁₁NO Molecular mass: 185.222 g/mol PubChem compound: 40632

 The safety of pirfenidone has been evaluated in clinical studies including 1,650 volunteers and patients.
 More than 170 patients have been investigated in open studies for more than five years and some for up to 10 years.

-The following list shows the adverse reactions reported at a frequency of ≥2% in 623 patients receiving pirfenidone at the recommended dose of 2,403 mg/day in three pooled pivotal Phase 3 studies.
-Adverse reactions from post-marketing experience are also listed below.
+The table below shows the adverse reactions reported at a frequency of ≥2% in 623 patients receiving pirfenidone at the recommended dose of 2,403 mg/day in three pooled pivotal Phase 3 studies.
+Adverse reactions from post-marketing experience are also listed in the table.
 Adverse reactions are listed by System Organ Class (SOC) and within each frequency grouping [Very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000), not known (cannot be estimated from the available data)] the adverse reactions are presented in order of decreasing seriousness.

 Adverse reactions by SOC and MedDRA frequency: